 Position and function of the person you are introducing

-The next thing that should be included in a letter of introduction is the relevance of the role the person being introduced can play and a brief overview of their career.
+The next thing that should be included in a letter is the relevance of the role the person being introduced can play and a brief overview of their career.

 If you are writing to an acquaintance or colleague, you can also include their occupation and work experience.